When it comes to seismic data, clarity is as important as coverage.

 TX-LA-MS Salt Basin

-Spanning 578 square miles, Fairfield Geotechnologies’ Bayou Beouf acquisition is one of the largest in Louisiana—and the first 3D survey in this area.
+Spanning 578 square miles, Fairfield Geotechnologies’ Bayou Beouf seismic survey is one of the largest in Louisiana—and the first 3D survey in this area.
 While focusing on the Austin Chalk play, it also provides new detail for the Tuscaloosa, James Lime, Paluxy, Frio, Wilcox, Sparta and Cotton Valley.
-With permitting nearly complete, acquisition is expected to begin September 2019.

 Preview our current coverage of the TX-LA-MS Salt Basin here.